 Theory of Knowledge (TOK) is an interdisciplinary course intended to stimulate critical reflection on the knowledge and experience gained inside and outside the classroom.
 Unique to the IB, TOK aims to provide students with an understanding of how and why knowledge is gained.

-Creativity, Action and Service (CAS) encourages students to undertake 150 hours of community service, demonstrate active participation in sports and showcase their creative skills.
+Creativity, Activity and Service (CAS) encourages students to undertake 150 hours of community service, demonstrate active participation in sports and showcase their creative skills.
 Students should, through these activities, develop greater awareness of themselves, concern for others, and the ability to work cooperatively with other people.

 The Extended Essay requires students to research and write about an area of individual interest.
 The 4,000-word essay gives diploma students the chance to undertake independent research and develop the standard of writing expected by universities.